Dian01811/Dian01811.GitHub.io/index.md

 <strong>Jul 6, 2021: [Ji gave a talk presentation at the 2021 Goldschmidt meeting](https://conf.goldschmidt.info/goldschmidt/2021/meetingapp.cgi/Paper/3219)!</strong>

-<strong>Jun 1, 2021: Ji arrived in Knoxville to began his graduate adventure!</strong>
+<strong>Jun 1, 2021: Ji arrived in Knoxville to begin his graduate adventure!</strong>

 <strong>Oct 19, 2020: Ji was awarded the Li Siguang Outstanding Student Award!</strong> This is the highest undergraduate geoscience award in China.